kbrodt/clog-loss-alzheimers-research/README.md

 on these 2 features gives 0.16 on local validation.
 I only tried to add them into video features, but the score was getting worse on LB.
 So I discarded this idea on early stage of model development.

+#### Summary

+The best models for 2D image recognition are 2D convolutional neural networks (CNNs).
+Most likely this will be true for 3D.
+So the 3D CNNs were chosen, namely ResNets.
+Thanks to provided region of interest on video one can crop it to reduce significantly disk and, hence, ram usage.
+To deal with different spatial resolutions of frames they were resized to 160x160.
+Depth dimension was zero-padded till the longest depth of all samples in the batch.
+As dataset is highly imbalanced balanced sampler with ¼ ratio of positive (stalled) classes was applied.
+This also makes training faster.
+Heavy ResNet101 model was trained with binary cross entropy loss with standard spatial augmentations like horizontal and vertical flips, distortions and noise.
+Finally, deep learning is data-hungry so the model was trained on full tier 1 dataset and all stalled samples with crowd score> 0.6 from tier 2 dataset.
+The predictions of five different snapshots on various epochs of the same model were averaged.

 #### Highlights

 - 3D ResNet101